apollographql/apollo-client/react-docs/source/index.md

 <h3 id="full-stack-graphql" title="2.
 Full-Stack Tutorial">[2.
 Full-Stack GraphQL + React Tutorial](https://dev-blog.apollodata.com/full-stack-react-graphql-tutorial-582ac8d24e3b#.cwvxzphyc)</h3>

 This tutorial covers how to set up Apollo Client, how to write a simple server, and how to connect them together, and more parts are being produced almost every week.
-It's written by [Jonas Helfer](https://twitter.com/helferjs), the main developer behind React-Apollo.
+It's written by the team behind Apollo.

 <h3 id="how-to-graphql">[3.
 How to GraphQL](https://www.howtographql.com)</h3>